top of page

 FREQUENTLY ASKED QUESTIONS (FAQs)

-This page is page dedicated for frequently asked questions about Iwate and the JET programme!
+This page is dedicated for frequently asked questions about Iwate and the JET Programme!

 Basic Questions